 Several people are hunted by a cruel serial killer who kills his victims in their dreams.
 While the survivors are trying to find the reason for being chosen, the murderer won't lose any chance to kill them as soon as they fall asleep.

 The Creeds have just moved to a new house in the countryside.
-Their house is perfect, except for two things: the semi-trailers that roar past on the narrow road, and the mysterious cemetary in the woods behind the house.
-The Creed's neighbours are reluctant to talk about the cemetary, and for good reason too.
+Their house is perfect, except for two things: the semi-trailers that roar past on the narrow road, and the mysterious cemetery in the woods behind the house.
+The Creed's neighbours are reluctant to talk about the cemetery, and for good reason too.
 Written by